Many bright, capable, intelligent, hardworking, and successful people share a “dirty little secret:”

 Permit Yourself to Learn as You Go

 It is ok to have an off day.
 It is ok to make a mistake.
-When you give yourself permission to learn as you go, rather than having everything figured out up front, you enable yourself to have more significant wins.
+When you permit yourself to learn as you go, you enable yourself to have more significant wins than having everything figured out upfront.

 Learn from Others